Greece's FinMin satisfied with bank results, optimistic on recap

-ATHENS, Oct 31 (Reuters) - Greek Finance Minister Euclid Tsakalotos said on Saturday he was satisfied with the results of stress tests on the country’s four main banks and confident they would sucessfully recapitalise by the end of the year.
+ATHENS (Reuters) - Greek Finance Minister Euclid Tsakalotos said on Saturday he was satisfied with the results of stress tests on the country’s four main banks and confident they would successfully recapitalize by the end of the year.

 Greece’s banks need 14.4 billion euros ($15.85 billion) of fresh capital in an adverse scenario of economic performance, the European Central Bank said on Saturday, in health checks to start the rehabilitation of the country’s lenders.